 Finding time for exercise

-Turn everyday tasks into physical activity.
-Housework can get your heart pumping, especially when you take it up a notch.
-Vacuum the floor, scrub the tub, dust the window blinds.
-Get outside and mow the lawn with a push mower.
-Weed the garden.
-Rake leaves.
-When you run errands, park at the back of the lot and walk to the entrance.
+It turns out that housework may be just as effective as going to the gym, especially when you take it up a notch.
+Anything that gets your heart pumping—vacuuming the floor, scrubbing the tub, dusting the window blinds—is good for your health.
+So, get outside and weed the garden or rake leaves.
+And when you run errands, park at the back of the lot and walk to the entrance.

-Sneak in exercise at work.
+Take steps to build physical activity into your workday.
 If you ride the bus, get off a few blocks early and walk the rest of the way.
-Skip the elevator and take the stairs.
-Walk to a co-worker instead of sending an email.
-Start scheduling standing meetings—which not only offer health benefits but can help keep meetings shorter and to-the-point.
+At work, skip the elevator and take the stairs or walk to a co-worker instead of sending an email.
+Start scheduling standing meetings, which not only offer health benefits but can help keep meetings shorter and to-the-point.
 Better yet, invite co-workers to take a walk during lunch.
 You may end up motivating each other to make it a regular thing.

 Stay safe during exercise